 VA Snippets that include the placeholder $selected$ are used with the Surround With feature of Visual Assist.
-These VA Snippets are typically invoked from menus and surround selections with code fragments.
+These VA Snippets, invoked via menus or single characters, surround selections with code fragments.

 Type: With Title Only

-VA Snippets created with a title only, i.e. without a shortcut and without $selected$, can be invoked only from a menu.
+VA Snippets created with a title only, i.e., without a shortcut or $selected$, can be invoked only from a menu.
 These VA Snippets typically hold large or infrequently used blocks of code.

 VA Snippets with shortcuts can have titles as well, but such VA Snippets are not considered of type With Title Only.
 When a VA Snippet with a shortcut includes a title, the title appears in a suggestion list—in lieu of code—when the shortcut is typed.